ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/aks/cluster_deployment.md

 * [Kubectl](/install-guides/kubectl/)
 * [Azure CLI](/install-guides/azure-cli/)

-## Azure authentication
+## Acquire Azure Access Credentials

+The installation of Terraform on your desktop or laptop needs to communicate with Azure.
+Thus, Terraform needs to be authenticated.

-For Azure authentication, follow this [documentation](/learning-paths/server-and-cloud/azure/terraform#azure-authentication).
+For Azure authentication, follow this [documentation](/install-guides/azure_login).

 ## Create an SSH key pair